Battle of Baghuz Fawqani: Third assault

-On 20 March, in response to the developments, U.S. President Donald Trump predicted that the remaining IS holdout would be cleared "by tonight" during a speech at a U.S. Army tank factory in the U.S., saying, "The caliphate is gone as of tonight."
+In response to the developments, American President Donald Trump predicted that the remaining IS holdout would be cleared "by tonight" during a speech at the Lima Army Tank Plant in Ohio on 20 March, saying, "The caliphate is gone as of tonight."
 Meanwhile, there were little signs of clashes in Baghuz Fawqani as Kurdish forces celebrated Newroz, the Kurdish new year, coupled with early celebrations of the battle concluding.
 An SDF official said that their forces were now largely searching tunnels of IS fighters as international journalists reported seeing ongoing evacuations of women and children in the camp.
 The Baghuz area remained largely quiet on 21 March as cautious clearing operations against mines, booby traps, tunnels, and camouflaged trenches continued; SDF personnel boasted that IS's black standard flags, which "instilled fear" in the populace, no longer flew over the town.
 Anticipation of a pending declaration of victory over IS resulted in premature local and regional reports stating the entirety of the area was cleared and that the SDF had declared victory.
 Both SDF and U.S. officials denied that the town was fully liberated and warned against premature declarations.
 "We will continue fighting with our partners and allies, hunting ISIS wherever they may be," the Pentagon said, attesting to the fact that even after the declaration, IS as a group was not defeated and much of its leadership remained at-large.
 Coalition airstrikes on two pockets of militants were reported late in the day.
 The YPG said some of the strikes targeted one group of fighters that had been pushed to the edge of the river and the rest were aimed at a second group which had taken cover by the Jabal Baghuz cliffs on the outskirts of the town.
 IS's Amaq News Agency also released footage, recorded inside the camp during the siege, mocking U.S. efforts to topple the "caliphate"; videos released by IS in preceding weeks reportedly depicted women joining the male IS fighters in combat while defending the camp.